Eishin Campus – High School

 01/12/1989

-Pedestrian Network ViewPhotographer:Artemis Anninou/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorThe pedestrian walkway viewed from across the lake with the Homeroom buildings and their colonnaded arcade, and the bridge to the Gymnasium.
+Pedestrian Network ViewPhotographer:Artemis Anninou/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorDigitizedFive images of the pedestrian walkway viewed from across the lake; the Homeroom buildings, the in-between courtyards partly visible, the continuous colonnaded arcade, and the bridge to the Gymnasium platform create a setting which enhances the lively ambiance of the ...

 -